Amazing Melt in Your Mouth Sweet Cream Pancakes is the best pancake recipe around and will be the only pancake recipe you’ll ever need!

 - Heat griddle to medium high heat (about 300 degrees) and spray with cooking spray.

-- Place approximately 1/4 cup of batter on the griddle for each pan cake.
+- Place approximately ¼ cup of batter on the griddle for each pancake.

 - Cook for 2-3 minutes until little bubbles begin to appear.
+(These pancakes will take longer to cook than standard pancakes.
+Be patient and don't flip too soon)

 - Flip the pancakes over and cook for another 2-3 minutes until golden brown.